You are now in the main content area

 • “How the Filibuster Wrecked the Roman Senate—and Could Wreck Ours” (with Jimmy Soni).
 The Atlantic.
 24 March 2011.

 Dr. Goodman’s research interests include rhetoric, classics, and the history of political thought.
-His book manuscript, Eloquence and Its Conditions, investigates the development of models of skilled speech in classical antiquity, as well as their translation into modern institutional settings.
-It proposes that these models remain a valuable resource for critiquing the current state of political speech.
+His recent book, Words on Fire: Eloquence and Its Conditions, investigates the development of models of skilled speech in classical antiquity, as well as their translation into modern institutional settings.
+His current research project, Black Cicero: Race and American Oratory, is funded by a SSHRC Insight Development Grant.